MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1702.md

 ##  Send feedback from the Configuration Manager console

 This preview introduces new feedback options in the Configuration Manager console.
-The Feedback options lets you send feedback directly to the development team, by way of the Configuration Manager UserVoice feedback website.
+The Feedback options lets you send feedback directly to the development team, by way of the Configuration Manager product feedback website.

 > You can find the **Feedback** option:
 > -  In the ribbon, at the far left of the Home tab of each node.